mentebinaria/retoolkit/README.md

 ## Why do I need it?

 You don't.
 Obviously, you can download such tools from their own website and install them by yourself in a new VM.
-But if you download retoolkit, it can probably save you some time.
+But if you download retoolkit, it will probably save you some time.
 Additionally, the tools come pre-configured so you'll find things like x64dbg with a few plugins, command-line tools working from any directory, etc. You may like it if you're setting up a new analysis VM.

 ## Download